-Table 1-9 lists the hardware requirements for the cluster nodes.
+Table 1-3 lists the hardware requirements for the cluster nodes.

-Component Minimum Requirement Cluster nodes • Two supported PowerEdge systems running Windows 2000 Advanced Server connected to an AX100SC/150SC storage system.
-Two supported PowerEdge systems running Windows Server 2003 connected to the AX100SC/150SC storage system.
-Two to eight PowerEdge systems running Windows Server 2003 connected to the AX100/150 storage system.
-Processors At least two processors per node.
-RAM At least 256 MB of RAM installed per node.
-HBAs One Fibre Channel HBA per node for the AX100SC/150SC storage system.
-OR Two Fibre Channel HBAs per node for the AX100/150 storage system.
-Place the HBAs on separate PCI buses to improve availability and performance.
-See the Dell PowerEdge Cluster FE550W/FE650W Systems Platform Guide for information about supported systems, HBAs, and PCI slot configuration guidelines.
+Component Minimum Requirement Cluster nodes Two supported Dell PowerEdge systems running the Microsoft [®] Windows [®] 2000, Advanced Server operating system.
+OR Two to eight PowerEdge systems running the Windows Server 2003 operating system.
+RAM At least 256 MB of RAM installed on each cluster node for Windows 2000 Advanced Server and Windows Server 2003, Enterprise Edition.
+At least 512 MB of RAM installed on each cluster node for Windows Server 2003, Enterprise x64 Edition.
+HBA ports Two Fibre Channel HBAs per node, unless the server includes an integrated dual-port Fibre Channel HBA.
+Where possible, place the HBAs on separate PCI buses to improve availability and performance.
+See the Platform Guide for information about supported systems, HBAs, and PCI slot configuration guidelines.
 NICs At least two NICs: one NIC for the public network and another NIC for the private network.
-NOTE: For best practice, ensure that the NICs on each public network are identical, and that the NICs on each private network are identical.
+NOTE: It is recommended that the NICs on each public network are identical, and that the NICs on each private network are identical.
+Internal disk controller One controller connected to at least two internal hard drives for each node.
+Use any supported RAID controller or SCSI adapter.
+Two hard drives are required for mirroring (RAID 1) and at least three are required for disk striping with parity (RAID 5).
+NOTE: It is strongly recommended that you use hardware- based RAID or software-based disk-fault tolerance for the internal drives.

-Table 1-9.
+Table 1-3.
 Cluster Node Requirements